sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distirbuted-colours.md

-One way to generate a palette of colours for distinguishing different lines and objects in diagrams is to take regular steps around the hue axis of the HSL colour wheel.
+One way to generate a palette of colours for distinguishing different lines and objects in diagrams is to take regular steps around the hue parameter of the HSL colour wheel.
 If you know how many you'll need then your can subdivide the space evenly, or if you do not then you can use 1/φ as the interval instead.
 But this has limitations...

-Spoiler alert: this won't (directly) attempt to address accessibility for colour-blind users.

 Of course a much simpler solution is to just pick a bunch of reasonable colours and put them in a table (eg., [1][Kelly's 22 colours] [2][Tube map] [3][20 distinct colours]).
 But doing things the hard way is more interesting.

-Also, I have extra constraints.
-It's not much use knowing that black and white won't be mistaken for each other when you want to draw them both on the same background colour, likely black or white, and expect them both to have strong contrast to that background.

-So I don't want colours with an unnecessarily wide spread in lightness.

-## Varying one axis
+Also, a list which includes both black and white isn't solving quite the right problem for this post...

+Spoiler alert: this won't (directly) attempt to address accessibility for colour-blind users.

+I've written [in the past][web-shit] about trying to draw diagrams and graphs on web pages.
+The essential point is that you can embed SVG with a transparent background but you must use `currentColor` as the pen colour when you do this, so that the image is drawn in the same colour as the text, rather than assuming that the background is always white so you need to draw black on top.
+If you use something like [Dark Reader][] you'll often see this go awry.

+Alternatively you can force the background of the image to be a known colour, but then on a contrasting background that can still be hard to look at.

+So I know how to draw lines with reasonable contrast from the background, without assuming that the background will be light or dark.
+The next problem is to add to that palette some extra colours which also contrast with the background but are visibly distinct from each other.
+Like three lines on a graph.

+## Single-parameter variation

+A quick-and-dirty notion of "contrast" is having a different brightness.
+Having a different colour but the same brightness can be very hard to look at.
+So for starters, let's look at just varying the colour while keeping brightness at a single value chosen to contrast with the text or the background.

 $\frac{n}{\varphi} \mod 1$ has the property that every new $n$ falls inside one of the largest gaps, and inside the largest span of